 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At NDMU, approximately 67% of students took out student loans averaging $6,995 a year.
-That adds up to $27,980 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At NDMU, approximately 85% of students took out student loans averaging $7,102 a year.
+That adds up to $28,408 over four years for those students.

-How Much Money Do NDMU Graduates Make?students who graduate from NDMU with a bachelor's degree go on to jobs where they make an average salary of $51,800 in their early years.
+How Much Money Do NDMU Graduates Make?bachelor's degree recipients from NDMU make around $51,800 per year during the early years of their employment.
 That's great news for NDMU students since it is 30% more than the average college graduate's salary of $39,802 per year.